FAQ

 German internet access providers enable internet users to access the internet as a neutral service.
 They have neither knowledge of nor control over the content offered on structurally copyright-infringing website.
 As mere internet access providers, they also have no contractual relationship with operators of structurally copyright-infringing websites.
 They can neither remove content from these sites nor remove the sites themselves; however, they are able to block their customers' access to such websites via their Domain Name System (DNS).

-Yes, you can find a list of the structurally copyright-infringing websites that have been blocked so far in the recommendations section.
+Yes, you can find a list of the structurally copyright-infringing websites that have been blocked so far in the Orders of the Court section.

 Copyright infringements on the internet do not deprive anyone of anything (material), but the use of copyright-infringing streams harms various people: The authors, the other rights holders and sometimes yourself as a user.

-• Economic damage for rights holders: Firstly, authors and other rights holders are deprived of fair remuneration.
+- Economic damage for rightholders: Firstly, authors and other rights holders are deprived of fair remuneration.
 The loss of income also means that this money cannot be reinvested in the creation of new works.

 Copyright infringing content is not always clearly recognisable as such.
 However, there are indications where there is a very high probability that the content in question infringes the copyright or neighbouring rights of rights holders.